abu2008-sudo/embedded-systems-lab/README.md

 ---

 ## Roadmap
-More projects will be added across phases covering FreeRTOS, STM32 LL drivers,
+More projects will be added across phases covering FreeRTOS, STM32 LL drivers, Verilog/FPGA, and VLSI design.